 Being clever about when you schedule your content can have a huge impact.
 Tweet a picture of a coffee in the morning, a lunch special at midday, and a mouth-watering meal at the end of the day.
 Targeting the specific meal time or audience puts you at the top of mind right when people are about to make a decision about what they’re going to have for that meal.

-There’s a lot of social media planners out there which you can use to create all of these posts and schedule to be published right on cue.
+There’s a lot of social media planners out there which you can use to create all of these posts and scheduled to be published right on cue.
 Your social media will be locked and loaded for full impact!